Symphony Summer Issue 2017

 The League’s artistic programs have a long history of supporting and connecting composers, conductors, and orchestra musicians.
 Like orchestras themselves, these programs continue to adapt to meet the needs of changing times.

-From the very beginning, the League’s annual National Conference has brought together people from throughout the orchestra field, sparking fresh ideas, introducing new topics, and provoking discussions about critical issues that remain relevant.
+From the very beginning, the League’s National Conference has brought together people from throughout the orchestra field, sparking fresh ideas, introducing new topics, and provoking discussions about critical issues that remain relevant.
 Here’s a look at League Conferences over the years.

 From spurring collective action to detangling tax policy and smoothing the visa process for touring musicians, the League has long embraced an active role as a national advocate for orchestras.
 League VP for Advocacy Heather Noonan explains how.